Obu541/Coffee-Shop-Sales/README.md

 - Coffee is the primary driver of sales across all locations, with tea and bakery items contributing to a smaller extent.

 ## 💡 What recomendations can be offered:
-- Since the evening hours are not busy, the store can loose money by keeping the store open after 6pm and it worth to change store's operations hours.
+- Since the evening hours are not busy, the store may lose money by staying open after 6 pm.
+It’s worth considering adjusting the store’s operating hours.
 - Offering discounts and promotions to customers in slow hours could encourage more people to visit when the store isn’t already overwhelmed.
 - Promoting items like breakfast sandwiches or pastries alongside coffee during peak hours could increase the average transaction value.